techidaily/site-audio-editing/source/_posts/updated-2024-approved-speedy-guide-to-mute-vocals-in-recording-software-audacity-edition.md

 ![delete isolated](https://images.wondershare.com/filmora/article-images/2023/quick-and-easy-vocal-removal-in-audacity-a-guide-11.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This alternative method is also effective in extract vocals Audacity.
 The main benefit is it has fewer steps than the first method.
 It will also completely remove vocals that are on their own channel.
 However, the method is limited in that it does not work for the vast majority of audio.
 It will only work for audio tracks with vols on one channel and instruments on another.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Alternative Way to Remove Vocals from Audio with [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)